pyeventsourcing/esdbclient/README.md

         break
 ```

-This kind of subscription is not recorded in EventStoreDB.
-It is simply
+Catch-up subscriptions are not registered in EventStoreDB (they are not
-a streaming gRPC call which is kept open by the server, with newly recorded
+"persistent subscriptions).
+It is simply a streaming gRPC call which is
-events sent to the client, as the client iterates over the subscription.
-This
+kept open by the server, with newly recorded events sent to the client
-kind of subscription is closed as soon as the subscription object goes out of
+as the client iterates over the subscription.
+This kind of subscription
-memory.
+is closed as soon as the subscription object goes out of memory.

 ```python
 # End the subscription.